fhswf/MLPro/doc/rtd/content/rl/env/pool/bglp.rst

     The BGLP consists of four modules, which are loading, storing, weighing, and filling stations respectively, and has conveying and dosing units as integral parts of the system.
     The interface between the modules is assembled via a mini hopper placed in the prior module.
-    Then, the next module is fed by a vacuum pump, which operates in a discontinuous manner, before the goods are temporary stored in a silo of the next module.
+    Then, the next module is fed by a vacuum pump, which operates in a discontinuous manner, before the goods are temporarily stored in a silo of the next module.
     The filling station has no silo because the main purpose of the station is to occupy the transport containers.

     We utilize dissimilar actuators in modules 1-3 to transport the goods from the silo to the mini hopper.